 Medicare Initial Enrollment Period.
 For most people, their Medicare Initial Enrollment Period (IEP) is when they turn age 65.
 Medicare Part A is normally automatic and usually with $0 premium.
 You must make an election for Medicare Part B and pay a premium.

 If you enroll before turning 65 your Part B begins the month you turn 65.

-If you enroll the month AFTER you turn 65 your coverage begins TWO months after turning 65.
+When you enroll the month AFTER you turn 65 your coverage begins TWO months after turning 65.

-If you enroll two months AFTER you turn 65 your coverage begins THREE months after turning 65.
+Enrolling two months AFTER you turn 65 your coverage begins THREE months after turning 65.

 If you enroll three months AFTER you turn 65 your coverage begins FOUR months after you turn 65.

 When is the Best Time to Enroll in Medicare?

 How to enroll in Medicare?
 Should I sign up at age 65 or wait until I get Social Security?
 Is Medicare free?
 GA Medicare Expert Bob Vineyard answers questions.